 The Pyramidal orchid (Anacamptis pyramidalis) can reach high densities along with the Bug orchid (Anacamptis fragans) which is on the fourth picture.
 Most important, they are a great spectacle forming carpets that can be seen in our orchids trips to Costa Blanca (Valencia).
 The second photo shows a Pink butterfly orchid (Anacamptis papilonacea).
-Fan-lipped orchid (Anacamptis collina) is on the third place.
+Fan-lipped orchid (Anacamptis collina) is in third place.
 The flower before last is the Champagne orchid (Orchis champagneuxii), a relatively common species during our itineraries.
 Finally, you will see on the last place, a pale form Green-veined orchid (Orchis morio).

-The first picture shows a Bird nest orchid (Neottia nidus-avis), an entirely non-photosynthetic plant that obtain energy and nutrients from fungi.
+The first picture shows a Bird nest orchid (Neottia nidus-avis), an entirely non-photosynthetic plant that obtains energy and nutrients from fungi.
 The following orchid is a Common twayblade (Neottia ovata).
 On the right side, you will find the only orchid which blooms in Autumn, the Autumn lady’s tresses (Spiranthes spiralis).
 You can see this little beauty from late September.

 Thus, if you are keen on orchids and general wildlife, please visit our tour calendar where you will find different schedule itineraries.
-Nevertheless, we can put together an itinerary to suits your needs.
+Nevertheless, we can put together an itinerary to suit your needs.
 Please, do not hesitate to contact us for more information.